danfuzz/samizdat/doc/language-guide/08-parsing.md

 The foundation of parsing is a parser value.
 A parer value is a value which binds the `parse` generic function, with specific requirements for formal arguments and behavior.
-See the `PEG` section in the library specification for more details.
+See the `Peg` section in the library specification for more details.

-The syntax below provides a convenient way to define standard-form parsing functions.
-It is perfectly acceptable to mix-and-match the parsing functions defined using this syntax with ones defined more "manually."
+The syntax below provides a convenient way to define standard-form parsers.
+It is perfectly acceptable to mix-and-match the parsers defined using this syntax with ones defined more "manually."

 ### Details